SojaSurfer/Text_Technology/README.md

 For our project we used the [ParlaMint-GB corpus](https://www.clarin.si/repository/xmlui/handle/11356/1912 "ParlaMint-GB") which is a linguistically annotated corpus of British parliamentary speeches between 2015 and 2022.
 It has a TEI-XML format and consists of three different file types: debate files, a speaker metadata file and a party metadata file.

+The raw corpus itself is due to its size not included in this repository.
+For running the scripts download the ParlaMint-GB corpus and save it in ``data/raw``.
+Then just run the scripts in the order in which they are discussed in the following sections.

 The ``data`` directory contains the extracted [XML](./data/xml/) files and corresponding [Cypher](./data/queries/) queries for each debate.
 The ``scripts`` directory contains all scripts used for the project.

 ## 2 Prepare: XML